rodcox89/hype_machine_downloader/README.md

 hypme.py is a Python script to bulk download songs from [HypeMachine](http://hypem.com).
 The script is fairly simple to use.

-I try to keep this up to date to make note of how HypeMachine is delivering their content so others may learn!
-I normally document all my investigations on my personal blog at [blog.fzakaria.com](http://blog.fzakaria.com).
-I appreciate all feedback, criticism and help!

 ##How To Use